liu-nlp/dl4nlp/review.md

 As our deep learning framework, we will use [PyTorch](https://pytorch.org/).
 Many good introductions to PyTorch are available online.
 The notebook we provide here is focused on those concepts and techniques that you will encounter in the exercises and assignments.

 [Introduction to PyTorch](https://github.com/liu-nlp/dl4nlp/tree/master/background/Introduction_to_PyTorch.ipynb)

+## Using Colab

+Most of the assignments and exercises will require you to use a GPU-based machine.
+If you do not have easy access to such a machine at your institution, using Google's free Colab service may be an alternative.
+We have written [some instructions](http://www.cse.chalmers.se/~richajo/dat450/reading/using_colab.html) describing the basics of how to work with Colab.